Despical/CommandFramework/README.md

 ## Donations
 You like the CommandFramework?
 Then [donate]((https://www.patreon.com/despical)) back me to support the development.

+## Contributing

+I accept Pull Requests via GitHub.
+There are some guidelines which will make applying PRs easier for me:
++ No tabs!
+Please use spaces for indentation.
++ Respect the code style.
++ Create minimal diffs.
+If you feel the source code should be reformatted create a separate PR for this change.

+You can learn more about contributing via GitHub in [contribution guidelines](CONTRIBUTING.md).

+## Known issues
+* Sub-commands aren't compatible with tab completions.

 ## Building from source
 If you want to build this project from source code, run the following from Git Bash: